 Born 1945.
 Board member since 2005.
 B.A.
+Background Former President and CEO Argonaut and NYKCool AB.

-Background Former CEO Argonaut and NYKCool AB.
-Other assignments Board member of MGA Holding AB, Chinsay AB and Hexicon AB.
+Other assignments Chairman of Argonaut AB, Board member of MGA Holding AB, Hexicon AB and Chinsay AB

-Special expertise Has a history in the tanker industry and his entire working life has been in shipping.
-Possess good knowledge and extensive experience in the financial aspects of shipping.
+Special expertise Background in tanker industry and entire working life in shipping.
+Extensive expertise and experience in the financial aspects of shipping.